diktomat/AdventOfCode/2022/README.md

 12. Swift.
 Kinda torn on this one.
 13. Haskell.
 GHC warns when using tabs, wtf?
 14. Nim.
 Compiled and statically-typed Python: Nice.
 Not allowing tabs for indention: Not nice.
+15. Elixir (and Rust).
+Don't know why part 2 run for hours in Elixir, when the same algorithm finishes within 650ms in Rust..